Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 #### tape gateway (VTL)

-- durable, cost-effective solution to archive your daa in the AWS cloud
+- durable, cost-effective solution to archive your data in the AWS cloud
 - getting rid of tapes

 ## **Athena**